yogurtcon/some_things/README.md

 # 2020/3/20

 Last night I still stayed up late.
 In fact, when I turned off the light and went to bed, I could fall asleep, but I still took my phone, watch it, and didn't want to stop.
 I have been playing my computer and phone all day, so why do I still want to play when I lie in bed at night?
 To sleep or not to sleep, that's a question.
 Fuck it

+## 2020/3/21

+so u know, last night, didn't sleep until 1:00 in the morning, again, and again.
+After drinking traditional Chinese medicine, I feel my body is not so bad, so I relax my vigilance, hum.
+The handwritten Chinese character recognition system has finally completed the function of recognizing multiple Chinese characters, and now only the optimization of the algorithm is left.